By Joan Shainman Zegras

-This walking tour has jumping off points; participants can abbreviate it or choose to walk the whole tour.
+This walking tour has multiple jumping-off points so that participants can abbreviate it or choose to walk the whole tour.
 You may return to your home base at several junctures and pick up the trail the next day.

 The Spring Street, Williams College Campus, Main Street